sg-crest A Singapore Government Agency Website

 When to file

-Within 14 days after the date of a sentence or order.
+In any other case, within 14 days after the date of the judgment, sentence or order.

 Note: If you miss the deadline, you have to file a criminal motion to the Court of Appeal to apply for an extension of time to appeal.